 Most importantly, IM+ supports a relatively new Snapchat service called Snap Map, which allows you to see where your friends are at any given moment.
 Currently, that's the closest to Snapchat you can get.
 And even if Snapchat releases its app for Mac in the future, you can be sure that IM+ will support it right away.

-Best of all, both Flume and IM+ are available for a no-strings-attached unlimited 7-day trial through Setapp, a Mac platform with over 150 social, productive, and utilitarian apps for your everyday life.
-Crucially, Flume and IM+ will ensure you won’t ever get cut off from your friends, even for a minute.
+Best of all, IM+ is available for a no-strings-attached unlimited 7-day trial through Setapp, a Mac platform with over 220 social, productive, and utilitarian apps for your everyday life.
+Crucially, IM+ will ensure you won't ever get cut off from your friends, even for a minute.